 This course is designed for students who enjoy the challenge of a rigorous math course that is steeped in application and provides insight into the complexity of data analysis.
 Since the course is the application of statistical methods in the real world, the ideal student is proficient at comprehending word problems and possesses strong algebraic fluency.
 They are independent and resourceful critical thinkers who have demonstrated excellence in the study of mathematics.

-Prerequisites: An "A" in Math 3 and teacher recommendation
+Prerequisites: An "A-" in Math 3 or Introduction to Data Analysis and teacher recommendation.

 Calculus Honors: The Study of Change